cprakashagr/Snake-Ladder-Simulation/README.md

 Snake-Ladder-Simulation
 =======================

-A simulation on Snake Ladder Match.
+A simulation on Snake Ladder Game.

+The game is currently a console based version.